Atnia Card Game Rules Document

 • Battlefield - The main playing area / board.
 All unit and item cards that are currently in play live here.

-• Memory - When cards are destroyed or discarded, they go here.
-It’s the discard pile.
+• Discard Pile - When cards are destroyed or discarded, they go here.

 • Horizon - Zone for cards & effects currently being played and not resolved yet.